Immigration Control (Gross Human Rights Abuses) Bill [HL]

 Overview

 This bill allows the UK government to refuse entry or revoke existing visas for non-UK/EEA nationals known to have committed gross human rights abuses.
-This power applies at the border and after entry to the UK.
+The definition of "gross human rights abuse" is established by existing legislation.

 Description

-The Immigration Control (Gross Human Rights Abuses) Bill grants the Secretary of State and immigration officers the power to:
+The Immigration Control (Gross Human Rights Abuses) Bill grants the Secretary of State and immigration officers powers to:

 - Refuse entry clearance or leave to enter the UK.

-- Refuse leave to enter even if entry clearance has already been granted.
+- Refuse leave to enter to those already possessing entry clearance.

-- Cancel existing leave to enter or remain (while the individual is at a port of entry or outside the UK).
+- Cancel leave to enter or remain (while the individual is at a UK port or abroad).

 - Vary the conditions of existing leave to enter or remain.